 What Is Wavefront?

 A wavefront is defined as the locus of all points of the medium which vibrate in the same phase.
 Depending on the shape of the source of light, wavefronts can be of three types.

 Spherical Wave Front

-When light is emerging from a point source, the wavefronts are spherical in shape.
+When light emerges from a point source, the wavefronts are spherical in shape.